Serving Others and Mental Health

 by Fr.
 Tommy Lane

 I have heard it said that “mental health begins with serving others and mental illness begins with serving ourselves.”
 (Quotation from Fr.
 Slavko R.I.P. of Medjugorje who had a Ph.D. in psychology.
 Perhaps another way of saying this is that by helping others we improve our mental health.)
-After serving others we also need to look after ourselves, so in our Gospel (Mark 6:30-34) Jesus wanted his disciples to rest after they had served others.
+After serving others we also need to look after ourselves, so in the Gospel (Mark 6:30-34) Jesus wanted his disciples to rest after they had served others.

 The Lord is my shepherd,